 Royal Nickel was incorporated under the Canada Business Corporations Act on December 13, 2006.
-Royal Nickel's registered office, head office and records office is at Suite 1200 - 220 Bay Street, Toronto, Ontario, M5J 2W4 and its regional office is located at 42 Rue Trudel, Amos, Quebec, J9T 4N1.
+Royal Nickel's registered office, head office and records office is at Suite 1200 - 220 Bay Street, Toronto, Ontario, M5J 2W4, and its regional office is located at 42 Rue Trudel, Amos, Quebec, J9T 4N1.
 The Company is based in Toronto, Ontario and its principal business activity is the acquisition, exploration, evaluation and development of mineral properties.
-All of Royal Nickel's operating activities are carried on directly by the Company as the Company has no subsidiaries.